|Blood and his cronies attemp to steal the Crown Jewels in 1671.|

 Photo Source: Look and Learn

-In early April of 1671, Talbot Edwards and his wife invited Parson Blood and his ailing wife into their home in the Tower.
-As the Deputy Keeper's wife and daughter ministered to the parson's wife, the parson appraised his surroundings, taking note of those things which could be to his advantage in the swiping of the jewels.
+In early April of 1671, Talbot Edwards and his wife invited a man calling himself Parson Blood and his ailing wife into their home in the Tower of London.
+As the Deputy Keeper's wife and daughter ministered to the parson's wife, the parson appraised his surroundings, taking note of anything that could be to his advantage in swiping the jewels.

 After several return visits in disguise as the gentle parson, Blood gained Edwards' confidence to the point that he agreed to a betrothal meeting for his daughter with Blood's "nephew."
 For this most auspicious meeting, Blood invited his associates and Edwards invited his son.
-Waiting in the sitting room, Blood suggested that while they waited upon the women, he and his friends might like a tour of the Jewel House.
-Eager to please, the 77-year-old Deputy Keeper obliged only to find himself hooded, gagged, and bound on the floor.
+Waiting in the sitting room, Blood suggested that while they awaited the arrival of the women, he and his friends might like a tour of the Jewel House.
+Eager to please, the 77-year-old Deputy Keeper obliged, only to wind up hooded, gagged, and bound on the floor.

 While Hunt and Parrot beat the clamoring Edwards, Blood flattened the Crown and stuffed it in his cassock and then dropped the Orb down his breeches.
-Edwards now silent on the floor, stabbed and bludgeoned, allowed the other two men to work on sawing the Sceptre in two for easy concealment.
+Edwards, now incapacitated on the floor, was unable to stop the other two men from their attempt to saw the Sceptre in two for easy concealment.
 At the sound of Edwards' son coming to the rescue, the two dropped the Sceptre to the floor, and the men fled the scene.

 Blood took a shot at the yeomen at the Byward Tower, who dropped to the ground as if hit and allowed them to escape.
 They ran along the river, where Sentries alerted passersby near enough to take them down.
-Upon capture, Blood refused to speak to anyone but King Charles I, who he knew to be a man of great curiosity who appreciated intrigue.
-After a man-to-man chat, King Charles I surprised everyone by granting a pardon to Blood on all counts of treason, murder, and felonious act.
+Upon capture, Blood refused to speak to anyone but King Charles II, who he knew to be a man of great curiosity who appreciated intrigue.
+After a man-to-man chat, King Charles II surprised everyone by granting a pardon to Blood on all counts of treason, murder, and felonious acts.

-St. Edward's Crown, which had lost a pearl, a large diamond, and several smaller diamonds, was repaired and restored to the Tower along with the Orb and the Scepter.
+St. Edward's Crown, which had lost a pearl, a large diamond, and several smaller diamonds, was repaired and restored to the Tower, as were the Orb and the Scepter.
 Talbot Edwards remained in service to the King as Deputy Keeper for another three years, though he was not well rewarded for his courageous efforts to stop Blood.
 He died three years later at age 80, possibly from ill care of the wounds sustained during the theft.

 1. Castles.
 "Crown Jewels."
 Accessed June 22, 2012. http://www.castles.me.uk/crown-jewels.htm.